 The most common problem foods are...

-The main foods to watch out for in the case of Seborrheic Dermatitis are dairy and wheat (gluten).
-Try eliminating these two foods from your diet for 3-4 weeks.
+The big 3 problem foods to tackle first are dairy, wheat (gluten), and eggs.
+Try eliminating these three foods from your diet for 3-4 weeks.
 If you can also temporarily eliminate most (or all) of the foods on the list...even better.
 And try to eliminate any foods you crave or eat almost every day.

 When your symptoms improve (for at least 4 days in a row), foods are added back one at a time to determine which ones are causing you problems.
 If your symptoms do not improve within 4 weeks, it's possible that a more strict elimination diet is needed.